akhilpandey95/LLMSciSci/README.md

 **[4]** [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290)

 ### Authors and Contributors:
-[Akhil Pandey](https://github.com/akhilpandey95), Want to add your name ?
+[Akhil Pandey](https://github.com/akhilpandey95), Want to contribute see your name here :), [Open an Issue](https://github.com/akhilpandey95/LLMSciSci/issues/new) ?

 ### Acknowledgement
 The computing resources for this work is supported completely by the Google Cloud Research Credits Grant **331845891**.